Dalani Tanahy: Artwork and teaching

 Tanahy was inspired to learn the art of creating kapa by taking a course from kumu hula (hula teacher) Kawai Aona-Ueoka, motivating her to spend many years discovering techniques by trial and error.
 Tanahy later worked as a kapa teacher for fourth graders at the Cultural Learning Center at Kaala.
 She went on to found an organization, Kapa Hawaii, to educate children and adults about the types of tapa (Polynesian barkcloth), specifically the Hawaiian variation, kapa.
 Along with other kumu (expert teachers), Tanahy works to revive the tradition of kapa through research, experimentation, and sharing knowledge through workshops and classes.

 She is involved in each step of crafting kapa, including growing both the wauke (paper mulberry) used as cloth fibers and the native plants used to dye the cloth, as well as carving her own hōhoa, the kapa beaters used to crush the plant fibers.

 Tanahy's work has been exhibited by the Bishop Museum, the British Museum and the National Museum of the American Indian.
 She was awarded a 2015 Native Hawaiian Artist Fellowship by the Native Arts and Cultures Foundation and was the recipient of a Lifetime Achievement Award from the Polynesian Cultural Center.
-In 2018 she served as the inaugural Master Kumu for the Hawaiian-Pacific Studies program at University of Hawaiʻi – West Oʻahu.
+In 2018 she served as the inaugural Master Kumu for the Hawaiian-Pacific Studies program at University of Hawaiʻi at West Oʻahu.